cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Message Fields

-The encoding and compression has several components including: ASN.1 DER and base64 encoding are replaced with CBOR encoding, static fields are elided, and elliptic curve points are compressed.
+In the CBOR encoding, static fields are elided, and elliptic curve points are compressed, OID are replaced with short integers, time values are compressed, and reduntant encoding is removed.
+Combining these different components reduces the certificate size significantly, which is not possible with general purpose compressions algorithms, see {{fig-table}}.
 The X.509 fields and their CBOR encodings are listed below.
-Combining these different components reduces the certificate size significantly, which is not possible with general purpose compressions algorithms, see {{fig-table}}.

-CBOR certificates are defined in terms of {{RFC7925}} profiled X.509 certificates:
+CBOR certificates are defined in terms of DER encoded {{RFC5280}} X.509 certificates:

 * version.
 The 'version' field is known (fixed to v3), and is omitted in the CBOR encoding.